 What Are They?

 Just like humans, shellfish can be infected with bacteria or viruses that cause disease.
 When these diseases spread, they may cause significant ecological and economic harm.
-One group of concerning viruses for Washington shellfish are those belonging to the ostreid herpes viruses (OsHW-1), including the California variant and the related OsHV-1 microvariant.
+One group of concerning viruses for Washington shellfish are those belonging to the ostreid herpes viruses (OsHV-1), including the California variant and the related OsHV-1 microvariant.

 The more harmful OsHV-1 microvariant has severely damaged Pacific oyster beds and production in Australia, France, New Zealand, the United Kingdom, and several other European countries.